charleskoffler/clprolf/docs/official/clprolf_docu_offic_java_vs_clprolf_quicksort.md

 Sorted array:
 5 6 7 23 32 32 34 62

-Here we chose to have a single class, QuickSort, acting both as a launcher, and both of a instance object.
+Here we chose to have a single class, QuickSort, acting both as a launcher, and as an instance object.
 The main method has to call the sort method, then the printArray(). printArray() is just a public method integrated in the QuickSort class.
 The object can sort, and partition.
 It looks like pure Java-style.

 ## The clprolf Framework version of the same algorithm